-‘Attack on Titan’ Season 3: Levi Returns To The Frontline, Backstory To Be Revealed
+‘Attack On Titan’ Season 3: Levi Returns To The Frontline, Backstory To Be Revealed

 It looks like someone else is going to take over Attack on Titan Season 3 aside from Eren Jaeger.
 Recently, a new poster for the anime series’ new installment, featuring Levi Ackerman, circulated online.
-Also known as Captain Levi and the humanity’s strongest soldier, director Koizuka Masashi and chief animation director Araki Tetsuro teased that fans are about to see more of him and his backstory in the show’s return.
+Also known as Captain Levi and humanity’s strongest soldier, director Koizuka Masashi and chief animation director Araki Tetsuro teased that fans are about to see more of him and his backstory in the show’s return.

 “Season 3 will reveal some characters’ pasts, including Levi’s childhood,” Tetsuro said in an interview with SNK News along with Masashi.
 In fact, as his backstory is going to be explored, Masashi revealed that the revelations about his childhood have something to do with Attack on Titan Season 3’s storyline.

 With that, viewers will not only see Levi in action, but he also has a major part to play in the upcoming Attack on Titan Season 3.
-“He will return to the frontlines in season 3,” Tetsuro added.
+“He will return to the frontlines in Season 3,” Tetsuro added.

-To recall, Levi was one of Season 1’s major characters as he helped on keeping an eye on Eren when he was still in training.
+To recall, Levi was one of Season 1’s major characters as he helped to keep an eye on Eren when he was still in training.
 However, when he got injured, he was not often seen in Season 2.
 But, according to Masashi, his coming to Attack on Titan Season 3 could influence the show’s direction of the story.

 Attack on Titan's Levi Anime Poster pic.twitter.com/quCCCrZI56